cabforum/netsec/docs/NSR.md

 Each Trusted Role MUST be assigned responsibilities, privileges, and access in a manner consistent with:

-1. the Principle of Least Privilege;
+1. the Principle of Least Privilege; and
-2. the Principle of Separation of Duties; and
+2. the Principle of Separation of Duties.
-3. any applicable requirements for Multi-Party Control.

 ##### 2.1.1